Melanated-Cyber-Kings/Class7.5-Homework/Individual Homework/01-weeka/README.md

 - Using incompatible browser
 - OS Login metadata setting enabled
 - Project policy restrictions (create new project to test)

 ---

-## Class Philosophy & Mindset

-### Destroy Impostor Syndrome
-> *"This class is specifically designed to destroy impostor syndrome.
-One of the big things is to destroy impostor syndrome.
-I tried various methods... and now here, this is in full effect."*

-### Repetition is Learning
-> *"In the cloud, everything is really repeatable.
-It's the same thing again and again and again and again.
-It's nothing like, 'Oh, this is new.'
-It's the same damn process.
-Especially for infrastructure.
-It's always the same."*

----

-## Homework / Next Steps

-### Before Next Class
-1. ✅ Tear down your VM (if you haven't already)
-2. ✅ Complete software installation (Git, VS Code, Python, gcloud CLI)
-3. ✅ Join your assigned group (watch for Aaron's spreadsheet)
-4. 🔄 Practice the lab 2-3 more times until it's muscle memory
-5. 📝 Take notes in Obsidian (build your knowledge base)

-### Preview: Week A Continued
-- More startup script variations
-- Introduction to templates
-- gcloud CLI commands
-- Python scripts for automation

----